 Reusing worksite materials

 The construction sector is moving towards a circular economy with the 3R concept of “reduce, reuse and recycle”.
 La Ressourcerie du BTP is a concrete example of the circular economy model.
 The marketplace, which was developed at the Group’s innovation and foresight platform, Leonard, aims to promote the reuse of materials from finishing works and offer employment opportunities to people on integration programmes.
-The main challenges posed by this process are identifying the potential of objects and materials, and ensuring their recovery and traceability.
-2021 target: after the pilot phase, to take it to the next level and roll out the La Ressourcerie offer.
+In 2023, La Ressourcerie du BTP will develop its engineering operations at the tender and works stage and will strive to structure the reuse sector.

 LA RESSOURCERIE IS A MARKETPLACE THAT ENCOURAGES AND FACILITATES THE REUSE OF MATERIALS.